Error Thresholds for Arbitrary Pauli Noise: Preliminaries

 Superadditivity of the coherent information renders the quantum capacity of general quantum channels intractable to compute.
 As a result, the quantum capacity of Pauli channels is unknown except for a few special cases, and one needs to resort to finding lower and upper bounds on $Q(\cN)$, e.g., in order to certify that $Q(\cN) >0$.
 A helpful tool in this task is the direct part of the coding theorem \Cref{eq:quantum-capacity}, which states that

+Note that this inequality, a direct consequence of \Cref{eq:quantum-capacity,eq:coherent-information}, allows us to obtain lower bounds on the quantum capacity of a channel by testing single input states or quantum codes.
+This is because a particular quantum code achieving positive coherent information on the right-hand side of \Cref{eq:coh-info-lower-bound} gives rise to an entanglement generation code via the procedure outlined in \Cref{fn:quantum-code}, and thus provides a lower bound on the quantum capacity equal to the best entanglement generation rate achievable for this particular channel.
+In particular, for a one-parameter family $x\mapsto \cN_x$ of channels, \Cref{eq:coh-info-lower-bound} allows us to find a lower bound on the \emph{threshold} $x_0$ defined in the introduction, i.e., the supremum over all $x$ such that $Q(\cN_x) >0$.

-Even for fixed $n\in\bN$, solving the optimization problem on the right-hand side of \Cref{eq:coh-info-lower-bound} is generally infeasible due to the exponential growth of the number of parameters in $\psi_{\s{R}\s{A}^n}$.
+Unfortunately, solving the optimization problem on the right-hand side of \Cref{eq:coh-info-lower-bound} is generally infeasible due to the exponential growth in $n$ of the number of parameters of $\psi_{\s{R}\s{A}^n}$.
 Instead, one may try to restrict the optimization to a smaller class of multipartite quantum states $\ket{\psi}_{\s{R}\s{A}^n}$ that is numerically tractable.
 For example, in our previous paper \cite{BL18} we optimized the coherent information in \Cref{eq:coh-info-lower-bound} over neural network states, a class of multipartite quantum states with polynomially many degrees of freedom \cite{CT17}.
-For sufficiently low $n\in\bN$, this ansatz proved successful in efficiently approximating the channel coherent information for noise models such as the dephrasure channel \cite{LLS18}.
+For sufficiently low $n\in\bN$, this ansatz proved successful in efficiently approximating the channel coherent information for noise models such as the generalized amplitude damping channel \cite{myatt2000decoherence,turchette2000,chirolli2008,zou2017} or the dephrasure channel \cite{LLS18}.

 In this work, we focus on the class of Pauli channels as defined in \Cref{eq:pauli-channel}.
-The form of these channels naturally suggests a restriction in \Cref{eq:coh-info-lower-bound} to the family of \emph{stabilizer states}, which are states defined in terms of their invariance properties under (an Abelian group of) many-qubit Pauli operators.
+The form of these channels naturally suggests a restriction in the maximization in \Cref{eq:coh-info-lower-bound} to the family of \emph{stabilizer states}, which are states defined in terms of their invariance properties under (an Abelian group of) many-qubit Pauli operators.
 In addition, for a special type of stabilizer states called \emph{graph states} the coherent information \Cref{eq:coherent-information} turns into a ``classical'' quantity that can be computed more efficiently.
 This is the starting point for our analysis of Pauli channels and explained in the next section, in which we first review stabilizer and graph states along with some of their useful properties.